catapostrophe/packle/README.md

 Packle is a Discord study bot based on research done on restesting and spaced learning.
-You can test out the bot or DM Packle by joining the [support server](https://discord.gg/V2TXDrAfZs) Or learn about the [research](https://github.com/Jaaaxe/packle/blob/main/Packle%20Report.pdf) behind the bot
+You can test out the bot or DM Packle by joining the [support server](https://discord.gg/V2TXDrAfZs) or learn about the [research](https://github.com/Jaaaxe/packle/blob/main/Packle%20Report.pdf) behind the bot

 ## FAQ